OPTOBLUR : SÅBC 2025 Series • Event 9

 SÅBC is dedicated to fostering a close-knit community and offering performance pathways for adaptive surfers—from first-timers to world champions.
 Our events attract top talent from around the globe, with surfers submitting waves remotely from iconic wave pools worldwide.
 Each year, we work to subsidise pool costs so that all adaptive surfers can access URBNSURF’s top-tier facilities at equitable rates, while also building a team of in-water assistants to support those who may face barriers to participation.

-By joining us or making a donation, you’re directly helping us fund our 2025 competition season.
+By joining us or making a donation, you’re directly helping us fund our 2025 and future competition seasons.

 Can’t attend?
 You can still show your support!
 Select a donation option on the ticket page to directly fund our initiatives for adaptive surfing.